-Our Approach: What we did was focus on incorporating learning into our every day activities.
+What we did instead of trying to replicate school work was focus on incorporating learning into our every day activities.
 In supermarkets, museums, whilst driving.
 On walking tours and during ranger programs.

 |Top Tip: Don’t stress about the formal stuff too much.
 Travel is an incredible teacher and they are learning every day.|

-Traveling in Europe by camperan with kids is a rewarding and totally achievable adventure.
-We were surprised how quickly our time went and only wished we could have seen more of Europe.
-With a little planning it is an easy experience to take on.
+We were surprised how quickly our time went and only wished we could have seen more on our family trip to Europe.
+With a little planning, travelling Europe in a van with kids is a rewarding adventure.

-For more information our Definitive Guide to Europe by Campervan covers all the basics including whether to buy or rent a campervan, toll roads, free camping and more.
-Click here to read more.
+For more camper van tips, our Definitive Guide to Europe by Campervan covers all the basics for touring Europe in a motorhome.
+We cover whether to buy or rent a campervan, toll roads, free camping and more.

 Pin and share to Pinterest